Balloon vine

 This section has been translated automatically.

-Originally a tropical plant belonging to the Sapindaceae family (soap tree family; lat. sapo = soap).
+Originally a tropical plant that belongs to the Sapindaceae family (soap tree family; Latin sapo = soap).
 The saponin-containing fruits, which foam up in water, are traditionally used for washing.
-The name of the plant (monk's head) is derived from the shape of its seeds, which is reminiscent of a monk's head.
-Medicinal uses are mainly the leaves of the balloon vine (see Cardiospermum-halicacababum leaves below).
+The name of the plant (monk's head) is derived from the shape of its seeds, which are reminiscent of a monk's head.
+The leaves of the balloon vine are mainly used medicinally (see Cardiospermum halicacababum leaves below).

-No editing by Commission E, no editing by HMPC, no editing by ESCOP.
+No processing by Commission E, no processing by HMPC, no processing by ESCOP.

 Trade names